-The FAS will provide up to $3,000 in support of a pre-publication book colloquium or a small conference where the faculty member will receive in-depth engagement with their research.
+Junior Faculty Manuscript and Research Colloquium provides eligible faculty members with up to $3,000 in support of a pre-publication book colloquium or a small conference where the faculty member will receive in-depth engagement with their research.
 Funds may also be used to support participation in a mentoring workshop sponsored by, for example, an academic organization, learned society, or a funding agency such as the NIH or the NSF.

 Application Process

-Assistant Professors or Associate Professors on Term should confer with their mentors and chairs about the best timing and use of the funds.
 The department chair, with input from the Assistant Professor or Associate Professors on Term, will prepare a short written request and budget that describes the event, its participants, and the means by which engaged intellectual feedback will be offered to the faculty member.
+The department chair should confirm that the pre-tenure faculty member does not have access to colloquium funding from other university sources (such as the MacMillan Center Councils or research institutes and centers).

 Prior to the event, chairs should send requests directly to sal2.fas@yale.edu with Junior Faculty Manuscript and Research Colloquium in the subject line.
 Applications will be reviewed on a rolling basis.